s95huang/s95huang.github.io/_pages/about.md

 - *2018 - 2020*, M.A.Sc. in Mechanical and Mechatronics Engineering, University of Waterloo

-- *2014 - 2018*, B.Sc. in Mechanical Engineering, Pennsylvania State University
+- *2014 - 2018*, B.Sc. in Mechanical Engineering, Penn State University

 <!-- # 💬 Invited Talks -->